power. water. remediation.

 • waste-to-energy processes

-Depending on project requirements, some systems may support:
+Depending upon project requirements, some systems may support:

 • utility-scale or distributed deployment